DafoxTech/Releases/README.md

 # v40.3.0
-* Added Maya cash-in service
+* Added Maya cash-in
 * Enhancements & security fixes
-* Enhanced product syncing
+* Enhanced products syncing
    - you can now set pricing per provider denominations in your online portal and they will reflect on your machines pricing after a successful products syncing
 * New machine command: sync eload-products
    - You can send the command on your online portal: Licenses & E-loaders -> Eloaders, actions column "Send Command"